 Sika does not have any employee option plans.
-Information on Sika's share-based employee participation plans can be found in note 4 to the Issuer's audited consolidated financial statements for the year ended December 31, 2023 incorporated by reference into this Prospectus.
+Information on Sika's share-based employee participation plans can be found in note 4 to the Issuer's audited consolidated financial statements for the year ended December 31, 2021, and note 4 to the Issuer's interim consolidated financial statements for the six months ended June 30, 2022, both incorporated by reference into this Prospectus.